 - a.
-Detail how the Eligible Entity will require prospective subgrantees to certify that they are technically qualified to complete and operate the Project and that they are capable of carrying out the funded activities in a competent manner, including that they will use an appropriately skilled and credentialed workforce. - Documentation to be provided by the prospective subgrantee includes, but is not limited to, the following: - Documentation of current licensing with governing bodies to operate in Utah. - Documentation of current credentials of workforce from school(s) and verification from provider of work-related experience - Attestation of current Utah licensing for any engineers who certify design, diagrams, project costs, etc.
+Detail how the Eligible Entity will require prospective subgrantees to certify that they are technically qualified to complete and operate the Project and that they are capable of carrying out the funded activities in a competent manner, including that they will use an appropriately skilled and credentialed workforce. - Documentation to be provided by the prospective subgrantee at the time of Registration and Pre-application includes, but is not limited to, the following: - Documentation of current licensing with governing bodies to operate in Utah. - Documentation of current credentials of workforce from school(s) and verification from

+- provider of work-related experience - Attestation of current Utah licensing for any engineers who certify design, diagrams, project costs, etc.

 UBC will rely on standards of technical capabilities that correspond to industry standards, the BEAD NOFO and best practices.
 UBC will verify Utah Professional Engineering and Land Surveying and Contractor licensing with the Department of Professional Licensing.
 Engineers offering services to the public in Utah must be licensed by the Division of Occupational and Professional Licensing (DOPL).
-Their Professional Licensing (DOPL).
-Their Professional Licensing (DOPL).
-Their Professional Licensing (DOPL).
-Their Professional Licensing (DOPL).
-Their Professional Licensing (DOPL).
-Their Professional Engineering/Professional Licensing (DOPL).
-Their Professional Engineering/Professional Engineering/Professional Licensing (DOPL).
-Their Professional Engineering/Professional Engineering/Pro b.
+Their Professional Engineering/Professional Land Surveying website offers a quick way to verify that an individual engineer or engineering firm is licensed.
+Construction companies must be licensed by the Utah Division of Professional Licensing (DOPL).
+The Construction Business Registry offers a quick way to verify that an individual construction contractor is licensed.

+b.
 Detail how the Eligible Entity will require prospective subgrantees to submit a network design, diagram, project costs, build-out timeline and milestones for project implementation, and a capital investment schedule evidencing complete build-out and the initiation of service within four years of the date on which the entity receives the subgrant, all certified by a professional engineer, stating that the proposed network can deliver broadband service that meets the requisite performance requirements to all locations served by the Project.